 Single Stage

-A single-stage snow blower, like all snow blowers, uses an auger that consists of serrated metal blades.
-For this type of model, the blade scoops snow off the driveway and launches it through the air via the snow blower’s chute.
+Like all snow blowers, a single-stage snow blower or snow thrower uses an auger with serrated metal blades to scoop snow and launch it through the chute.
 Since the auger on this type of snow blower skims along the ground, it’s an excellent option for smooth pavement but a poor choice for loose gravel.
 If used on a gravel driveway, a single-stage snow blower will gather and throw rocks along with snow.

 Two Stage

 Similar to a single-stage snow blower, a two-stage model uses an auger to pull snow into the chute.
-However, rather than use the force of the auger to launch the snow, a two-stage snow blower relies on a large impeller fan to propel the snow out of the chute.
+However, rather than use the force of the auger to launch the snow, two-stage snow blowers rely on large impeller fans to propel the snow out of the chute.
 In addition to being able to throw snow much farther than a single-stage model, a two-stage snow blower’s auger does not come into contact with the ground.
 Instead of resting on the auger, the snow blower glides on two adjustable skid pads—a design that makes a two-stage model ideal for gravel surfaces.

 Three Stage